 - Pinch of salt

 The best raspberries to use are ripe raspberries when they are the most flavorful.
-I usually use frozen!
+I usually use frozen berries in this tasty raspberry compote!
 Frozen raspberries are usually frozen at their peak ripeness and sweetness, so, they will be extra sweet and tasty.
 And, you can make it in the middle of winter!

 Method